CryoInTheCloud/CryoCloudWebsite/book/how_tos/background/python.md

 ```bash
 conda install ipykernel
 ```
-This steps are not needed if you created the environment directly from a `.yml` file that includes ipykernel as dependency.
+This steps are not needed if you created the environment directly from a `.yml` file that includes `ipykernel` as a dependency.

 Then we create the kernel with
 ```bash
 python -m ipykernel install --user --name <ENVIRONMENT NAME> --display-name "IPython - <NAME>"
 ```
 to create the associated kernel.
-Replace `<NAME>` with the name you want to call the iPython kernel.
+Replace `<NAME>` with the name you want to call the iPython kernel and `<ENVIRONMENT NAME>` with the name of the respective environment.

 You are done!
 Next time you start your JupyterHub session, you will see the new kernel available from your launcher or from the upper right corner of any Jupyter Notebook.